cbarr123/Bangazon-Workforce-Management/README.md

 Original Repository Link: https://github.com/nss-day-cohort-34/Bangazon-workforce-management

 ## Description
-Bangazon Workforce Management is an ASP.NET MVC Web Application built using Visual Studio on Windows and uses SQL Server as the database engine.
+Bangazon Workforce Management is an ASP.NET MVC Web Application built using Visual Studio on Windows OS.
+Bangazon Workforce Management utilizes Microsoft SQL as the database.
 This application was designed to manage internal resources for a fictional e-commerce company called Bangazon.
 The application will allow users to create, view, edit and/or delete Employees, Training Programs, Departments, and Computers.

 ## Project Setup
 1) Create new SQL server Database and name it BangazonWorkforce